yuwzho/acme-fitness-store/azure-kubernetes-service/docs/05-create-application-gateway.md

    kubectl apply -f ../gateway.yaml
    ```

    It creates gateway deployment, service, and ingress.
+The `gateway.yaml` file contains the necessary Kubernetes resources to deploy the Spring Cloud Gateway.
+It includes:

+   - **Deployment**: Manages the deployment of the Gateway, including resource requests and limits, probes for liveness, readiness, and startup, and lifecycle hooks.
+   - **Service**: Exposes the Gateway on port 80.
+   - **Ingress**: Configures the ingress rules and TLS settings for the Gateway.

 4. **Verify the Deployment**